"Uni" is the British slang abbreviation for 'university', as in "She's off to Uni in September".

 - East London (UEL).
 Basically, if it's in London and it isn't University of London-affiliated or Brunel, it's most likely worth avoiding.

 - West London (formerly Thames Valley)

-- London Metropolitan: Made the headlines in 2012 when it was banned from admitting non-EU students due to the amount of illegal immigrants that were abusing its admissions process.
+- London Metropolitan: Made the headlines in 2012 when it was the first university banned from admitting non-EU students (for a semester) due to the amount of illegal immigrants that were abusing its admissions process.

 - P.O.G. has since earned brownie points by buying out, and keeping afloat, the perpetually struggling Wrexham Town football club, whose Racecourse Ground is slap bang next door to the former tech college campus.
 This earns the P.O.G. the prestige of hosting Wales' international fixtures on its premises, drawing in football fans from all over the world to pay its admission prices, eat its food, and drink in its bars.
 Although some locals see dark and sinister intent in the local tech (nobody in Wrexham calls it a "university" - to locals it is still NEWI, or just "the tech") buying up a prime building site just next door which currently, inconveniently, has a football club as tenants.
 Bets are out as to how long the football club will last.

 Somewhere in the middle of all this is the Open University.
 Think degree via correspondence course and online stuff, although it is a LOT more demanding than most correspondence courses.
 More than a few people have taken up OU courses just to try and get on University Challenge